diganthp/Image-processing-of-aruco-markers-using-raspberry-pi/README.md

 # Image processing of Aruco Markers using Raspberry Pi
+By Dheeraj Kamath, Diganth P, Balaji and Harshith J Shiva
 ## Aruco Markers
 ArUco markers are binary square fiducial markers that can be used for camera pose estimation.
 Their main benefit is that their detection is robust, fast and simple.